deepanshi-alva/strategy-management-system/docs/progress-log.md

 now the only issue which i am seeing still presist in the system is that if we have multiple tables in the workspace the table which are opened only those table data is being there in the storage so the once whose ui is not opened yet but that table has data that tables data will become null as its i is not open in the storage we have null data for this table and thus according to our algo we will delete the table and then insert the new table which will be empty in this case

+working on the product page of the solar website